-Liam Gallagher's two-minute love song might last forever when it comes to rock, but the relationship certainly didn't.
+Liam Gallagher's two-minute and eight second love song might last forever in the musical canon, but the relationship it was inspired by certainly didn't.

 His marriage to Nicole Appleton broke down after it emerged he'd had fathered a secret love child after a fling with journalist Liza Ghorbani, and the pair divorced in April 2014.

 But that's not where the story ends...